 What type of content do you primarily create?

-But before you can launch a YouTube Short into the stratosphere by going viral, you need to know the ground rules.
-What makes an effective YouTube Short, and how long can YouTube Shorts be?
+But before you can launch your Short into the viral stratosphere, you need to know the ground rules.
+YouTube's parameters for Shorts aren't always obvious, so let's answer the question most creators still get wrong: how long can YouTube Shorts actually be?

 How long can YouTube Shorts be?

-To meet YouTube’s standards, YouTube Shorts should be at least 15 seconds and up to 60 seconds.
-Submitting a “Short” of this length will land your video on YouTube’s Shorts shelf
+To meet YouTube's standards, YouTube Shorts should be at least 15 seconds and up to 3 minutes long as of October 15, 2024.
+Before this update, the maximum length was 60 seconds.
+Submitting a "Short" of this length will land your video on YouTube's Shorts shelf.

 YouTube Shorts aren't just about length, however.
 They also have to fit in the palm of your viewer's hands.
 Or, in this case, their smartphones.
 According to VidIQ, the ideal resolution for YouTube Shorts is 1080 x 1920 with an aspect ratio of 9:16.
 Your video will fit neatly into smartphones as users browse in portrait mode.

-A YouTube short should follow a simple rule of thumb: express one idea.
-Don’t overcomplicate that.
-Ideally, your Short should be as long as necessary to get your point across—but no longer.
+A YouTube Short should follow a simple rule of thumb: express one idea.
+Don't overcomplicate that.
+Ideally, your YouTube Shorts length should be as long as necessary to get your point across—but no longer.
+The new 3-minute maximum gives you more breathing room, but remember that viewer retention remains critical to success.

-If you want more success from YouTube’s algorithm, don’t obsess over video length.
-Obsess over watch time
+If you want more success from YouTube's algorithm, don't obsess over YouTube Shorts length.
+Obsess over watch time.
+This remains true whether you're making 60-second or 3-minute Shorts.

 You'll want to pay attention to average view duration.
 If your video captures users' attention and keeps them from swiping down for the next video, YouTube wants to reward you.
 You've successfully engaged your audience's interest.